Ellie Beaven: Career

-Film & television
+Film and television

-Bevan's acting debut was in 1988 in the film Buster where she played the young Nicky Edwards alongside Phil Collins.
+Beavan's acting debut was in 1988 in the film Buster where she played the young Nicky Edwards alongside Phil Collins.
 Another one of her first roles included Earth Warp where she starred in all 10 episodes.
-In 1991 she played the role of young Ada Corishant in the TV mini-series "The Mysteries of the Dark Jungle".
+In 1991, she played the role of young Ada Corishant in the TV mini-series "The Mysteries of the Dark Jungle".
 After parts in The Laughter of God, Mole's Christmas and The Snow Queen (the latter two being shows she provided voices for), she also provided voices for two other animated series, The Dreamstone and Bimble's Bucket, in the 1990s, both of which were created by Michael Jupp.
-In 1995 she appeared on stage as Wendla in an RSC production of Spring Awakening, and in 1997 she appeared as Natalie Wild in the BBC series The Wild House, in which she appeared in all three series.
+In 1995, she appeared on stage as Wendla in an RSC production of Spring Awakening, and in 1997 she appeared as Natalie Wild in the BBC series The Wild House, in which she appeared in all three series.
 At the same time she was starring in the ITV series Wavelength, about a children's radio station, in which she played Kyla Kane.
 The show ran for two series, and alongside The Wild House she became a recognizable face on television.

 2000 saw Beaven take more roles in shows aimed at adults rather than children.
 The first one of these was that of teenage rebel Sarah Addis in the series Down to Earth.
 This was followed by her portrayal of Carys in Arthur's Dyke as well as small parts in Doctors (2003) and Casualty (2004).
 She had previously appeared in Casualty on 25 January 1997, playing the daughter of paramedic Josh Griffiths; her character died in hospital from injuries suffered in a house fire.

-On 11 April 2008 she played Nikki, girlfriend to Michael, in the opening episode of the eighth series of My Family.
+On 11 April 2008, she played Nikki, girlfriend to Michael, in the opening episode of the eighth series of My Family.

-On 28 June 2008 Beaven made another appearance in Casualty, playing a character called Sally, the daughter and carer of a disabled woman who gets hit by a car.
+On 28 June 2008, Beaven made another appearance in Casualty, playing a character called Sally, the daughter and carer of a disabled woman who gets hit by a car.

-In January 2010 she appeared in two episodes of BBC soap opera EastEnders in the role of Archie Mitchell's solicitor Emma West, and in Aug 2010 she played the part of Sarah Gilligan in Holby City.
+In January 2010, she appeared in two episodes of BBC soap opera EastEnders in the role of Archie Mitchell's solicitor Emma West, and in Aug 2010 she played the part of Sarah Gilligan in Holby City.
 She can also be seen in the television advertising campaign for Zoopla.

-In January 2012 she had a guest role alongside Marcus Patric in an episode of the BBC1 daytime soap Doctors before appearing in the film Les Misérables, and the ITV series Endeavour the following year.
-After that she focused her career on theatre for the rest of the decade, but in 2022 she appeared on TV for the first time in 9 years in an episode of BBC comedy drama This Is Going To Hurt.
+In January 2012, she had a guest role alongside Marcus Patric in an episode of the BBC1 daytime soap Doctors before appearing in the film Les Misérables, and the ITV series Endeavour the following year.
+After that she focused her career on theatre for the rest of the decade, but in 2022, she appeared on TV for the first time in 9 years in an episode of BBC comedy drama This Is Going To Hurt.